 Therefore, a strict interpretation must be taken: "same invention" means that it is appropriate to recognize that a claim in a European patent application is given priority only if the person skilled in the art can, by resorting to his general knowledge, deduce directly and unambiguously the subject-matter of that claim of the earlier application in general.

-Chapter 62.
-G3 / 98 - 6 months delay and non-opposable disclosures in case of abuse against the applicant
+G3 / 98 - Time limit of 6 months and non-binding disclosures in the event of abuse against the applicant

 decision G3 / 98 was issued on July 12, 2000.